 On October 1, 2020, U.S. District Judge Jeffrey S. White issued an order in NAM v.
-DHS that found in favor of the plaintiffs, meaning the suspension on entry could not be used against members of the National Association of Manufacturers, U.S. Chamber of Commerce and others belonging to the plaintiffs organizations.
+DHS that found in favor of the plaintiffs on the legality of President Donald Trump's June 2020 proclamation suspending they entry of H-1B and other visa holders.
+The ruling meant the proclamation could not be used against members of the National Association of Manufacturers, U.S. Chamber of Commerce and others belonging to the plaintiffs' organizations.